Three ounces per month

-CAREGIVERS: Yes.
-Primary Caregiver is a person who has agreed to assist with a registered qualifying patient's medical use of marijuana.
-Primary caregiver cannot be the patient’s physician.
+Yes, primary caregiver is a person who has agreed to assist with a registered qualifying patient's medical use of marijuana.
+Primary caregiver cannot be the patient's physician.
 Primary caregiver must be a resident of New Jersey.
 The primary caregiver can never have been convicted of a felony drug offense.
 The caregiver must be 18 years of age or older.
-The caregiver may only have one qualifying patient at any one time.
-N.J.
-Stat.
-Ann. §24:6I-3 (2010).
+As of 3/27/18, caregivers may provide for more than one patient at a time.
+An "institutional caregivers" is defined as "an employee of a health care facility who is authorized to assist qualifying patients who are patients or residents at the health care facility with the medical use of cannabis, including obtaining medical cannabis for the patient from a medical cannabis dispensary or clinical registrant and accepting deliveries of medical cannabis for the patient."

 Medical Marijuana Program -- Patient Registration Information